-“Information that you may not want to include in your password by itself is you date of birth, your address, your name, your child or children’s names - those types of information that are available to the public,” Thomas says.
+“Information that you may not want to include in your password by itself is your date of birth, your address, your name, your child or children’s names – those types of information that are available to the public,” Thomas says.

 She suggests using phrases, perhaps from a song, which is a harder code to crack.
 As well, use a combination of upper- and lower-case letters, numbers and special characters mingled throughout the phrase to strengthen the password.

 Phillips advises against providing too many privileges for various accounts.
 That way, if the device becomes infected, the malware can assume all privileges.
 Various levels of access can be setup on mobile devices and laptops to help with protection.

 As well, Phillips says, do regular file backups, whether that be offline or in the cloud.

 When the worst has happened - a computer or device is infected, the information encrypted and the perpetrator demanding money to release data, Phillips advises against paying the ransom if possible.

 "There are key encryptors out there that have been released on the market to try and decrypt your data first," Phillips says.
 Recovery may be possible with some forensic work by a professional technology company.

 Email is one of the most common ways ransomware can find its way on to a computer and encrypt data.